Make simple, soothing play dough scented with dried lavender flours to help your little ones relax and engage.

-If you have children or work with children, I’m sure there has been a time when you wish they were….ummmm, a bit calmer.
-Especially at this time of year when children living in colder parts of the world have been cooped up for days (sometimes weeks depending on the harshness of the winter) and the cabin fever is strong.
-It’s at this point in the winter that parents and caretakers often start to question their sanity, wonder if spring will ever come, and look for ways to engage and stimulate their children.
-And if you can calm them down a tick or two, well that is just an added bonus!
-As someone who has taught preschool for 16 years (in a variety of climates), I feel your frustration and offer up one of my secret activities for this time of the year: calming lavender play dough.
+If you have children or work with children, I’m sure there has been a time when you wish they could settle down!
+Especially at this time of year when children living in colder parts of the world have been cooped up for days and the cabin fever is strong!
+As someone who has taught preschool for 16 years, I feel your frustration and offer up one of my secret activities for this time of the year: calming lavender play dough.

-However, play dough can be taken a step further and become not only an engaging activity for growing little minds, but also a calming one.
-By incorporating the calming aromas of lavender into your child’s play dough, you are providing several of your child’s senses the relaxing calming stimulation it needs to mellow out until the snow melts.
+Play dough can be taken a step further and become not only an engaging activity for growing little minds, but also a calming one.
+By incorporating the soothing aromas of lavender into your child’s play dough, you are providing several of your child’s senses the relaxing calming stimulation it needs to mellow out until the snow melts.

 - 4 Cups All-Purpose Flour